Taunton Shire Hall: History

 Since the English Civil War, when the castle was repaired, the county assizes had been held in Taunton Castle.
 Indeed, it was at Taunton Castle that, in the aftermath of the Monmouth Rebellion, Judge Jeffreys held the Bloody Assizes from 17 September 1685 to 19 September 1685.
-After the justices decided, in the mid-19th century, that the facilities the castle were no longer adequate, they chose to procure a new purpose-built building on a site to the south west of the castle.
+After the justices decided, in the mid-19th century, that the facilities the castle were no longer adequate, they chose to procure a new purpose-built building on a site to the south-west of the castle.

 The foundation stone for the building was laid by the Lord Lieutenant of Somerset, Viscount Portman, on 14 August 1855.
 It was designed by William Bonython Moffatt in the Gothic style, built by a local contractor, George Pollard, and completed in 1858.
-The design, which was crenellated, involved an asymmetrical main frontage with eleven bays facing onto Shuttern; the central section, which slightly projected forward, featured a large archway on the ground floor with a balcony and an oriel window on the first floor and an oculus in the gable; there were turrets at roof level.
+The design, which was crenellated, involved an asymmetrical main frontage with eleven bays facing onto Shuttern; the central section, which slightly projected forward, featured a large porch on the ground floor with a balcony and an oriel window on the first floor and an oculus in the gable; there were turrets at roof level.
 Internally, the principal rooms were the courtrooms and the Grand Jury Room which was behind the oriel window.